Viability of general relativity and modified gravity cosmologies using high-redshift cosmic probes: Introduction

 Our aim in this work is to analyze the viability of alternative cosmological models and to search for observational hints that might shed light on the nature of dark energy or reveal a preference for GR or its possible modifications.
 We consider GR-based models and MG theories such as $F(R)$ and $F(Q)$, using cosmological data including cosmic chronometers (CC), Type Ia Supernovae (SNIa) at the background level, and $[f\sigma_8](z)$, the normalized growth rate at the perturbative level.
 Our approach employs two well-known methods for statistical analysis: the Markov Chain Monte Carlo (MCMC) and Gaussian Processes (GPs)~\cite{Seikel2012, Jesus2019}.

 We use the cosmological data and MCMC analysis to obtain the best-fit parameter values for a given cosmological model.
 These results are then compared with model-independent reconstructions from GPs, allowing us to test the consistency and robustness of the MCMC fits without assuming any specific model.
 In fact, this comparison can reveal discrepancies suggestive of tensions between the model and the data.
 If the MCMC best-fit model falls to reproduce the GPs reconstructions, it may suggest that the model lacks the flexibility to capture all features in the data, or equivalently, that the data contain information not explained by the model.
-After gaining some knowledge with this comparison, we use MCMC results and the Akaike Information Criterion (AIC) to contrast different models based on GR and MG theories.
+After gaining some insight with this comparison, we use MCMC results along with the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC) to contrast different models based on GR and MG theories.